marialee222/todo-app/README.md

 ### Improvements
 Updates made to enhance user experience and functionality:

--Improved task rendering for better readability.
+- Improved task rendering for better readability.

--Enhanced user interface for a more intuitive experience.
+- Enhanced user interface for a more intuitive experience.

--Added buttons to add or delete tasks.
+- Added buttons to add or delete tasks.

 ## How to Run
 To run the ToDo App on your machine, follow these steps: